chmouel/snazy/README.md

   `-S/--skip-line-regexp`.
 When it matches the word or regexp in this value it will simply skipping printing the line.
 You can have multiple flags if you want to skip multiple lines.

+- For common structured log formats such as `zap`, `logrus`, `zerolog`, ECS, and Cloud Logging, snazy auto-detects the usual timestamp, level, and message.

 - You can do your own field matching with the `-k/--json-keys` flag, you need to pass the fields `msg`, `level` and `ts`.
   The fields target a key in a json payload specified as [JSON Object notation](https://www.rfc-editor.org/rfc/rfc6901).
 The description of the fileds are: